 Monroe’s response was harsh: ” Are you out of your mind, even in your Sunday dresses you look like you just step out of a plantation”.
 This was the third time in less than 10 minutes, in the series, that Sarah had to hear that she was not “beautiful,” and didn’t have the “right look”.

 In 1910, Sarah moved to Indianapolis with her family.
 One day at the market while selling her hair product, a lot of women surrounded her to hear her story.
 One of the young women said that she wanted to work at the new hotel, but was denied because she didn’t have the “right look”

 In chapter 3, her husband, Charles Walker, presented her the new face of a campaign to represent the pyramidal of colour beauty which he names “The Walker Girl” who was slim, tall, “beautiful”, and light skin.
 Sarah didn’t like the idea and didn’t need to present it to the investor in New York City, since her pitch was good.

 The climax of Sarah’s dealing with “beauty” was the infidelity of her husband with Dora, ( one her saleswoman), who had curly hair, light skin, and was slim.
 She made him feel like a man, he told her.

 The competition of beauty among black women is imposed in society.
-Unfortunately, the darker skin you have, the kinky your hair is, and the bigger your features are, mean the harder you need to work to demonstrate your skills or archieve your goals.
+Unfortunately, the darker skin you have, the kinky your hair is, and the bigger your features are, means the harder you need to work to demonstrate your skills or achieve your goals.